ADmad/cakephp-i18n/README.md

 - Class for retrieving translation messages stored in database instead of po/mo files.
 - Validation class auto translating validation message.
+- Route class for generating and matching urls with language prefix.

 ## Requirements